henrahmagix/henrahmagix.github.io/_drafts/lol-web-components.md

 ![Browser showing "The view has initialised!" text appended to our component](/images/lol-web-components-test-with-view.png)

+All done!
-All done _dusts off hands_
+_dusts off hands_

 <p style="text-align:center; font-size: 3em;">🎉 🎉 🎉</p>

 ### Notes

 This example was not intended for good (or even average!) performance or browser compatibility.
 I'm the only person using code like this, on two very specific devices.
-Other users of my site don't even receive this code: it's an Admin interface that is only loaded if I'm logged-in – see my other post ["I can write this from my phone"]({% post_url 2020-04-08-i-can-write-this-from-my-phone %}).
+Other users of my site don't even receive this code: it's an Admin interface that is only loaded if I'm logged-in (see my other post: ["I can write this from my phone"]({% post_url 2020-04-08-i-can-write-this-from-my-phone %})).

 The Web Component in this example can be totally generic by taking an import url as an input, so you don't have to create a new Web Component – which, to be honest, is a bit of a pain – for every HTML component you have.
 In fact, that's exactly what I've done with my Admin interface: I can put `<html-import data-href="./amazing.component.html"></html-import>` anywhere and it will load that component 🎉

-- [Admin interface HTML component on GitHub](https://github.com/henrahmagix/henrahmagix.github.io/commit/3f4f1cf0010fe01a215a4267f4adee3d571e2561#diff-21232f297a57a5a743894a0e4a801fc3) (a lot more complicated than this example, due to my _insistence_ on using relative imports wherever possible)
+You can read more about it here: [my blog admin interface HTML component on GitHub](https://github.com/henrahmagix/henrahmagix.github.io/commit/3f4f1cf0010fe01a215a4267f4adee3d571e2561#diff-21232f297a57a5a743894a0e4a801fc3) – it's a lot more complicated than this example at the time of writing, and probably doesn't need to be (I don't know if it will ever be finished 😅)

 ---

 <small id="ft-jekyll-fetch-html">* Thankfully Jekyll doesn't transform it with a layout since it doesn't have any front matter (yaml at the top of the file), so the response will only be the contents of the file: perfect for inserting into a holding element to get the browser to build the HTML for us!</small>

-<small id="ft-stackoverflow-merits">&dagger; StackOverflow is not the best place for beginners, as so often detailed by April Wensel ([here is an example][April Wensel on StackOverflow]).
+<small id="ft-stackoverflow-merits"><sup>&dagger;</sup> StackOverflow is not kindest of places, brought to my attention by April Wensel ([here is an example][April Wensel on StackOverflow]).
 It is also where I have found answers for the majority of my problems.
 So reading it is usually fine, but interacting with it – posting, commenting, answering – can be a dire experience.
 I suggest reading April Wensel to find out more.</small>

 [Vue]: https://vuejs.org/